Jihadist flag

+Muqwaki seal variant

+The variant used by the Islamic State, al-Qaeda in the Arabian Peninsula, al-Qaeda in the Islamic Maghreb, Islamic State of Iraq, Boko Haram, Jama'at Nasr al-Islam wal-Muslimin, and al-Shabaab depicts the Muqwaki variant of the alleged seal of Muhammad, which some scholars consider to be an anachronistic forgery.

+Legality

 In August 2014, British Prime Minister David Cameron suggested that anybody displaying "the Islamic State flag" in the United Kingdom should be arrested.
 Citing the Terrorism Act 2000, section 13 (1b) of the act states "[a] person in a public place commits an offence if he wears, carries or displays an article in such a way or in such circumstances as to arouse reasonable suspicion that he is a member or supporter of a proscribed organisation" and can face six months in prison or a statutory fine.

 It has also been banned from public demonstration in the Netherlands since August 2014.

-The use of the image of the IS flag (but not other versions of the black standard) for non-educational purposes has been forbidden in Germany by the Federal Ministry of the Interior since September 2014.
+The use of the image of the Seal of Muhammad Jihadist Flag "ISIS flag" (but not other versions of the Black Standard) for non-educational purposes has been forbidden in Germany by the Federal Ministry of the Interior since September 2014.
 Neighbouring Austria proposed a ban in the same month.